Ms Sandy Shaw – CEO

 Sandy began her career in the community sector in 1988 at the City of Kingston as the Youth Services Development Officer.
 In this post she was responsible for the development and implementation of the Youth Services Strategic Plan, the creation and management of the Youth Information Centre at Westfield Shopping Town Southland and the expansion of the Youth Housing Program.

 In 2008 Sandy was awarded runner-up in the Equity Trustees Not for Profit CEO Awards in the First Year Achiever category.
 She was a participant in the 2008 Williamson Community Leadership Program and is a Williamson Fellow.
 Sandy is also a 2005 graduate of the Cranlana Colloquia leadership program.
-Sandy has held various positions on many community-based organisations, including Chair of Philanthropy Australia’s Indigenous Affinity Group and Director of the Australian Children’s Music Foundation.
-She is a Member of the Academic Advisory Board, Arts and Cultural Management, Faculty of Business and Law, Deakin University.
+Sandy has held various positions on many community-based organisations, including Co-Chair of Philanthropy Australia’s Indigenous Affinity Group and Director of the Australian Children’s Music Foundation.
+From 2009 to December 2018, Sandy was a Member of the Academic Advisory Board, Arts and Cultural Management, Faculty of Business and Law, Deakin University.